Zyun-Y/DconnNet/README.md

 ## Notice of the codes
 Please always make sure the dimenstion of your data is correct.
-For, example, in ```connect_loss.py```, we specified the shape of each each in the comment.
+For example, in ```connect_loss.py```, we specified the shape of each each in the comment.
 When there is issue, please always check the dimension first.

 ## Pretrained model
 The pretrained model and predictions can be downloaded at [here](https://drive.google.com/drive/folders/1xwg5J1P628vP1bcqL_d5uU-L-Vn8_A2f?usp=sharing)